 Does the above title means that natural soluble fiber is bad?
 No.

 When consumed in a diluted form through the intake of plant foods, they also yield wonderful results.
 They are simply not practical because they are so concentrated and fermentable.
 Manipulating the molecular chain of a natural fiber is not natural and personally I see, ethically, little difference between “natural” fibers and synthetic ones such as polydextrose.

-Personally I am mainly in ketosis, and I want to control myself when I increase insulin on special social occasions or short periods of muscle production/maintenance.
+Personally I am mainly in ketosis, and I want to check myself when I increase insulin on special social occasions or short periods of muscle production.

 On Sundays I consciously go out of ketosis and eat nutritional carbohydrates such as sweet potato, fruit, peas, … Tuesday morning I will be in ketosis again.

 Because my own metabolism has been flexible for a few years, I follow this less and less medically because after a while, as a person, you deal with your body more consciously and you feel when you are in ketosis or not.